marynapl/flashcards/README.md

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

-The app works in either Android OR iOS emulators.
+The app works in either Android or iOS emulators.

 ## Contributing